 - Finance: Automating Accounts Payable invoice capture reduces hours spent on manual data entry.
 Extracted invoice data is automatically sent to Excel for reconciliation and triggers email alerts when payments are due.

-- Logistics: Extracting delivery slip details and updating a live dashboard enhances shipment tracking accuracy and expedite issue resolution.
+- Logistics: Extracting delivery slip details and updating a live dashboard enhances shipment tracking accuracy and expedites issue resolution.

 - Human resources: Parsing job application forms and feeding candidate information directly into an ATS enhances recruitment and reduces administrative overhead.